Christopalace2580/Front-End_FoodRestaurant.Project/README.md

-# Front-End_FoodRestaurant.Project
+# Food Website Project's

-## This is a simple frontend project made with HTML, CSS, SASS, & JavaScript. by Christopalace.
+## This is simple frontend project made with HTML, CSS, SASS, & JavaScript.